javascript-tutorial/en.javascript.info/9-regular-expressions/15-regexp-catastrophic-backtracking/article.md

 alert( regexp.test("Bad characters: $@#") ); // false
 ```

-It seems to work.
+The regexp seems to work.
 The result is correct.
 Although, on certain strings it takes a lot of time.
 So long that JavaScript engine "hangs" with 100% CPU consumption.

 If you run the example below, you probably won't see anything, as JavaScript will just "hang".
-A web-browser will stop reacting on events, the UI will stop working.
-After some time it will suggest to reloaad the page.
+A web-browser will stop reacting on events, the UI will stop working (most browsers allow only scrolling).
+After some time it will suggest to reload the page.
 So be careful with this:

 ```js run
 let regexp = /^(\w+\s?)*$/;